Paycheck Protection Program Highlights

 PPP Loan Forgiveness

-The loan will be fully forgiven if the funds are used for payroll costs, interest on mortgages, rent, and utilities (due to likely high subscription, at least 75% of the forgiven amount must have been used for payroll).
+The loan will be fully forgiven if the funds are used for payroll costs, interest on mortgages, rent and utilities (at least 60 percent of the forgiven amount must have been used for payroll).
 Loan payments will also be deferred for six months.
 No collateral or personal guarantees are required.
 Neither the government nor lenders will charge small businesses any fees.
-This loan has a maturity of two years and an interest rate of one percent.

 Where can I apply for the Paycheck Protection Program?